mmaldacker/Vortex2D/Docs/world.rst

 This is a type of fluid simulation where the fluid area doesn't move.
 This is used to simulate smoke type effects by having a colored texture be advected by the velocity field.

-The class :cpp:class:`Vortex2D::Fluid::Density` is used for this, it is simply a texture that can be rendered (i.e. a sprite).
+The class :cpp:class:`Vortex::Fluid::Density` is used for this, it is simply a texture that can be rendered (i.e. a sprite).

 The simulation is setup as so: